 Final Thoughts

-Most retirees live on less than $60,000 per year, and that income drops as they age.
-But averages don’t determine your outcome.
-Your retirement depends on the decisions you make today and the strategies you put in place.
+Many retirees live on less than $60,000 per year, and that figure tends to decline further with age.
+But national averages don’t determine any one household’s outcome, your retirement will largely reflect the decisions made today and the strategies put in place along the way.

-Look at your own situation honestly.
-Add up your expected income from all sources and compare it to what you’ll actually spend.
-If there’s a gap, you have time to fix it.
-Save more, adjust your retirement date, or rethink where you’ll live.
-Small course corrections now prevent major problems later.
+It can help to look at your own situation honestly: add up expected income from all sources and compare it to what you’re likely to spend.
+If a gap appears, there’s often still time to address it, through additional savings, an adjusted retirement timeline, or a different cost-of-living area.
+Small course corrections now can help prevent larger issues later.

-The complexity of retirement planning trips up even smart people.
-Social Security claiming strategies, tax-efficient withdrawals, required minimum distributions, Medicare decisions, and investment allocation all interact in ways that aren’t obvious.
-Getting one piece wrong can cost you tens of thousands of dollars over a 20-year retirement.
+Retirement planning involves a lot of moving parts.
+Social Security claiming strategy, tax-efficient withdrawals, required minimum distributions, Medicare decisions, and investment allocation all interact in ways that aren’t always obvious, and getting one piece wrong can be costly over a 20-year retirement.

-You don’t have to figure this out alone.
-If you’re in the Long Beach area or anywhere in California, Randall Wealth Management Group can help you build a retirement income plan that actually works.
+You don’t have to work through this alone.
+If you’re in the Long Beach area or anywhere in California, the team at Randall Wealth Management Group, a financial advisor in Long Beach, can help you think through a retirement income plan that fits your situation.
+Clients throughout the region, including those working with our financial advisor in Los Angeles team, can review where they stand and explore what adjustments may be worth considering.

-Call us at (562) 552-3367 or contact us here for a consultation.
-We’ll review where you stand and show you what needs to change.
+Call (562) 552-3367 or contact us here to schedule a consultation.
+We’ll review where things stand and talk through what might be worth changing.